 Do you have to connect?

-Yes, the Pensions Dashboards Regulations 2022 (‘the regulations’) set out in law connection to the ecosystem and maintenance of connection, is a legal requirement for the majority of pension schemes and public service pension schemes.
-The regulations confirm that schemes must connect to the ecosystem by the ‘connection deadline’ 31 October 2026.
+Yes, the Pensions Dashboards Regulations 2022 (‘the regulations’) set out in law connection to the ecosystem and maintenance of connection, is a legal requirement for most pension schemes.
+The regulations confirm that schemes must connect to the ecosystem by the ‘connection deadline’ of 31 October 2026.

-To avoid placing undue strain on all parties facilitating connection, the Department for Work & Pensions (D W P) published guidance on connection: the staged timetable, in March 2024.
+To avoid placing undue strain on all parties facilitating connection, the Department for Work & Pensions (D W P) published guidance on connection: the staged timetable, in March 2024 which has since been updated.
 The guidance confirms public service pension schemes should ‘connect by’ 31 October 2025.
 T P R has confirmed ‘connect by’ means connecting within the month of October 2025.

 Who does what?